top of page

 What is the current waiting time for an appointment?

 The current waiting period is between 1-3 weeks, depending on the day/time.
 June maintains a daily appointment waitlist and will text if earlier appointments become available.
-Please note that there are currently no appointments after 3pm for 6 weeks.
+To ensure continuity of counselling, June will usually pre-book 2-3 appointments for each client.

 What happens if you run late for your appointment?